IsaKiko/D3-visualising-data/09-d3exit.md

 data we display.
 We will create a checkbox for each region and only display the data of the regions that are checked.

-Checkboxes will need to be added in the html page.
+Checkboxes will need to be added in the HTMLh page.
 Since we want to add and remove data, we'll have to add one checkbox for each region like the following one:

 ~~~{.html}
 <input type="checkbox" name="region" class="region_cb" value="Sub-Saharan Africa"> Sub-Saharan Africa<br>
 ~~~

-The next step is to add an event listener to the Javascript file.
+The next step is to add an event listener to the JavaScript file.
 Luckily D3 provides us with some nice options.
 The `value` needs to be set to the region, because this is the value we want to filter our data by later.

 ~~~{.js}
 d3.selectAll(".region_cb").on("change", function () { <--- stuff happens here --->});